 Here are some tips:

-- The right nutrition – eating a balanced diet with protein and carbohydrates can aid hair growth.
+- The proper nutrition – eating a balanced diet with protein and carbohydrates can aid hair growth.
 Biotin, which is integral in the production of the hair protein keratin, is found in meat and egg products.

 What to expect after the 4th month of hair transplant recovery